 OTHER WORK HISTORY: Adjunct Faculty at Mountwest Community and Technical College, teaching Law and IT Classes since Fall 2013.

 CIVIC ORGANIZATIONS: Cabell County Democratic Executive Committee Parliamentarian; Boys and Girls Club of Huntington Board of Directors, Programs Committee Chairperson; Fraternal Order of Police Lodge #122 Member and Counsel; Marshall University Alpha Xi Delta Sorority Alumnae Advisor; Deputy Sheriff’s Association of Cabell County Counsel; Cabell and Wayne County High School Soccer Referee.

-FAMILY: Terry McFann, II, husband; stepsons, Logan McFann and William McFann; Baby Boy McFann (due in May).
+FAMILY: Terry McFann, II, husband; stepsons, Logan McFann and William McFann; Chase Robert, born in May 2014.

 1. Are you satisfied that the Legislature has done enough to protect West Virginians from chemical spills?
 Please explain.

 The Legislation passed this year addressed above ground storage tanks, specifically near bodies of water sources for public consumption.
 In addition, it also requires that all public water utilities in the state rely on surface water complete a source water protection plan.
 The key however is to enforce the legislation in a prudent manner and public engagement is important.